kabir0st/CoverCraft-AI/README.md

-# Perplexity Book Description Generator
+# CoverCraft-AI

-A high-performance, multi-threaded book description generator that uses the Perplexity API to generate detailed descriptions for books.
+A high-performance, multi-threaded book description generator that uses the Open router API to generate detailed descriptions for books.
 This project offers multiple processing modes optimized for different use cases, from development testing to production-scale processing.

 ## 🚀 Features